Enter email for new content.

 The movie includes footage of a mongrel dog named “Roscoe,” which had a special purpose and place at Korat.
 Roscoe attended all the early morning briefings given to the aircrews that were to fly into the dangerous Route Pack Six area in North Vietnam.
 The briefings were held in an auditorium at Fort Apache, the intelligence building on the flight line at Korat.

 Roscoe had a reserved seat at the briefings in the front row.
 Because the Route Pak Six briefings were usually very early in the morning, Roscoe liked to sleep.
 Sometimes, however, Roscoe woke up.
 Korat fighter pilots believed that if Roscoe slept through the briefing then nobody would get shot down.
 If Roscoe woke up during the briefing, the fighter pilots believed that it was a bad sign that somebody was going to be killed or captured that day.
-For more information about Roscoe, see the histories written by Col. William C. Koch, Jr. USAF (Ret) and several contributors to the Korat AB website.
+For more information about Roscoe, see the story written by Col. William C. Koch, Jr. USAF (Ret).

 Roscoe was adopted by all the fighter pilots at Korat.
 The youngest flying officer was given the additional duty of “Roscoe Control Officer.”
 His duty was to take care of Roscoe’s needs and transport him around the base and make sure Roscoe was present for the big Route Pak Six mission briefings at Fort Apache.